agadfs/CRVJA/README.md

 npm run dev
 ```

+To move the player use the arrow keys!<br/>

 This command will start the development server, allowing you to see live updates as you modify the code.

 # Project Structure